syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Cell-Range.md

 Merge cell is a single cell created by combining two or more individual cells together.
 You can use `AllowMerging` property to enable/disable merge cells.
 The cell reference for a merged cell is the cell in the upper left corner of the original selected range or group of cells.

-You have following features in Merge Cell,
+You have following options in Merge Cell,

 * Merge Cells
 * Merge & Center